-Enterprise income from operations decreased \$85.9 million, approximately 75%, in the first quarter of 2024 compared to the same quarter in 2023, primarily due to a decrease in net revenue per order in Logistics, revenue per order in Intermodal, and revenue per truck per week in Truckload resulting from ongoing pricing pressures.
-The revenue impacts of volume declines within our brokerage business and Intermodal were driven by continued downward pressure on industry demand.
-A reduction in gains on equipment sales and ongoing inflationary impacts also contributed to the decrease.
-These factors were partially offset by an increase in Truckload volumes driven by dedicated growth, including the M&M acquisition, and declines in purchased transportation costs, performance-based incentive compensation, equipment rental expense, and rail expense.
+Enterprise income from operations decreased \$85.9 million \$52.8 million, approximately 75% 51%, in the first second quarter of 2024 compared to the same quarter in 2023, primarily due to a decrease in net revenue per order in Logistics, revenue per order in Intermodal, and revenue per truck per week in Truckload resulting from ongoing pricing pressures.
+The revenue impacts impact of volume declines within our brokerage business and Intermodal were driven by continued downward pressure on industry brokerage demand.
+An increase in driver wages due to increased headcount primarily from the M&M acquisition, a reduction in gains on equipment sales, an increase in depreciation due to an increase in revenue equipment counts, and ongoing inflationary impacts increases in insurance expense also contributed to the decrease.
+These factors were partially offset by an increase in Truckload volumes driven by dedicated Dedicated growth, including the costs.

+M&M acquisition, a slight increase in Intermodal volume, and declines in purchased transportation costs, performance-based incentive compensation, equipment rental expense, and rail expense.

-Adjusted income from operations decreased \$84.6 million, approximately 74%.
+Adjusted income from operations decreased \$84.6 million \$54.4 million, approximately 74% 51%.

-Enterprise operating ratio (operating expenses as a percentage of operating revenues) increased on both a GAAP and adjusted basis when compared to the first quarter of 2023.
+Enterprise operating ratio (operating expenses as a percentage of operating revenues) increased on both a GAAP and adjusted basis when compared to the first second quarter of 2023.